jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.5 Signal Buffering

-It is necessary to implement buffers for the data bus of the CPU Local Bus Card.
+It is necessary to implement buffers for the data bus of the local bus Card.
 It is possible to implement target devices on the card.
 When the target device is on the Local Bus card during a CPU cycle, it will be necessary to isolate the data bus on the Local Bus card with tristate buffers.
 This will prevent bus contention with the AmigaPCI data bus.
-The buffers should remain enabled during PCI DMA cycles for target devices on the CPU Local Bus Card.
+The buffers should remain enabled during PCI DMA cycles for target devices on the local bus Card.

 ## 3.6 Clocks

-The bus clock (BCLK) is a 40MHz clock that is used to time data transer cycle responses to the CPU Local Bus Card.
-The 40MHz bus clock is generated on the CPU Local Bus card.
-This minimizes issues with clock skew where the CPU Local Bus Card may have high-speed RAM or other timing sensitive devices.
+The bus clock (BCLK) is a 40MHz clock that is used to time data transer cycle responses to the local bus Card.
+The 40MHz bus clock is generated on the local bus card.
+This minimizes issues with clock skew where the local bus Card may have high-speed RAM or other timing sensitive devices.
 BCLK is unbuffered and routed to U712 on the AmigaPCI.
 The signal is then distributed to other FPGA's on the AmigaPCI via a PLL in U712.

-Correct clock distribution is critical to ensure stable operation of the CPU Local Bus card and AmigaPCI.
+Correct clock distribution is critical to ensure stable operation of the local bus card and AmigaPCI.
 Each clocked device should have a dedicated clock signal by using fanouts from a singal clock source.
 Traces should be kept as short as possible and small value series resistors should be implemented at the clock signal source.

 ## 3.7 Cycle Termination

-The CPU Local Bus card must support dynamic bus sizing to enable the 16-bit data ports of the Amiga chipset.
+The local bus card must support dynamic bus sizing to enable the 16-bit data ports of the Amiga chipset.
 The AmigaPCI supplies two data cycle termination signals, **PORTSIZE** and **_TACK**. **PORTSIZE** is an address driven signal from logic on the AmigaPCI that indicates the data port width of the device currently addressed.
 A logic low signal indicates the addressed data port is 32-bits wide, while a logic high signal indicates a 16-bit port. **_TACK** is asserted by the AmigaPCI logic to indicate the completion of a data transfer cycle of any port size and is latched on the rising edge of **BCLK**.
 Together, these signals are used to determine the status of the current data transfer cycle.
 The AmigaPCI implements 16-bit and 32-bit data ports.
 Support of 8-bit target devices is not necessary.

 If the data to be transfered is larger than the data port of the addressed device, multiple transfer cycles are required to complete the data transfer.
 For example, if the MC68040/MC68060 initiates a long-word transfer and the target device responds as a 16-bit port, the dynamic bus sizer will latch the 16 bits of the first cycle, increment the address, and run a second cycle to latch the next 16 bits.
 These two cycles are driven by the dynamic bus sizer and are transparent to the MC68040/MC68060.
 Once the dynamic bus sizer latches all the requested data on a read cycle, or completes the necessary cycles on a write, it asserts **_TA** to signal the MC68040/MC68060 to complete the cycle.
 The dynamic bus sizer places the most significant byte of the transfer at D31-24.
 The next most significant at D23-16.
 Misaligned operands are treated the same, with the byte enable signals identifying the particular byte(s) to be latched.